kennybc/multi-key-bindings/README.md

 <br>

-> _As of MKB version 1.1.0, this is now compatible with Controlling, so you can search and sort all your key bindings in the same screen._
+> _As of MKB version 1.1.0 (exlcuding for Minecraft 1.21.9 as I wait for Controlling to update as well), this is now compatible with Controlling, so you can search and sort all your key bindings in the same screen._

 <br>